leon-quinones/CodeChallenge-SQL2DocumentAPI/README.md

 MONGO_HOST: your mongo domain

 ```
-⚡ In order to use mongo db atlas, add a line with your atlas string connection :
+⚡ In order to use mongo db atlas, add a line with your atlas string connection (NOT IMPLEMENTED IN THE APP DOCKER IMAGE YET!):
 ```bash
 MONGO_CONNECTION: atlas connection string with user and password
 ```